top of page

 These include aeronautical and aerospace engineering (there is also a large aerospace industry in Bristol), general engineering, marketing, medicine, veterinary medicine, law, drama, psychology and history of art.

-I got to visit the theatre department at Bristol, which was actually the very first one in the country.
+I also got to visit the theatre department at Bristol, which was actually the very first one in the country.

 In Bristol's program, it's not necessarily production-based; students engage in academic research, too, and are always thinking about the research in a performative way.